Help your child explore Everest for kids with this curated list of books.

 Life Lesson(s): Your choices have consequences.
 So think through your decisions carefully.

-Mt.
-Everest Children’s Book #10: Peak, Roland Smith
+Everest for Kids Book #10: Peak, Roland Smith

 This is a novel.
 Peak, 14-year-old son to two “rock rats”, gets into major trouble after he's caught climbing the Woolworth Building in New York.
 It's actually not the first time he's climbed a skyscraper in secret.